 - NSW Cultural Exchange – promotes intercultural understanding in schools.

 - All Together Now – provides anti-racism learning resources.

 It’s important for students to have access to contemporary and relevant anti-racism resources.
-Students explore current social issues and learn about important historical, national and world events such as the Holocaust, Apartheid or Stolen Generations.
-They become aware of the injustice of racism and shapes their views and behaviours.
+Students explore current social issues and learn about important historical, national and world events such as the impacts of colonisation, Holocaust, White Australia Policy, Apartheid or Stolen Generations.
+They become aware of the injustice of racism and how it shapes their views and behaviours.

 Incorporating anti-racism education into broader student wellbeing programs, such as peer support and anti-bullying programs, can also reinforce the message that racism isn’t tolerated.

 Bystander responses to racism